Robert J. Adams and Associates

 Wage Garnishments – The Law In Illinois

-A Wage Garnishment is a demand that your employer pay them 15% of your gross income: not net income.
+A Wage Garnishment demands that your employer pays them 15% of your gross income: not net income.
 For example, gross income is $600 per week the deduction is $90.

 What Are Your Options?

-- Offer a repayment plan to the creditor (almost never works);
+- Offer a repayment plan to the creditor (rarely works);

 - Quit your job (not a good idea);

-- Grin and bear it (thinking it will be paid off soon but that may not be true);
+- Grin and bear it (thinking it ends soon ,but that may not be true);

 The Law On Wage Garnishments In Illinois